Bill Rose (swim coach): Long distance coach

 Rose specialized in coaching long distance swimmers, and was named to the staff of the August, 2006 U.S.A.
 World University Games in Turkey, where his swimmer Justin Mortimer, captured a Gold Medal in the 1500 meter freestyle, a distance approximating the mile.
 Rose served as the Head Coach for the U.S.A.
 Open Water Team in 2007 at the Melbourne, Australia World Championships.
 Coach Rose was named to the USA Olympic Team Coaching staff in 2008, and became the Head Coach for the first Olympic swim of the 10 kilometer distance.
 Chloe Sutton, one of his swimmers, was the first American woman to compete in this Olympic event, though she did not place in medal contention.
 Rose chaired the Open Water Steering and Open Water Swimming committees for USA Swimming.

-Outstanding swimmers
+Notable swimmers

-Rose coached many outstanding swimmers during his career.
-The Olympians he coached included 2004 Olympic silver medalist, Larsen Jensen, 2000 Olympian Chad Carvin and 2008 and 2012 Olympic participant Chloe Sutton Mackey.
-He coached the late distance swimmer Fran Crippen who swam with Rose and the Nadadores from 2006-2008.
-Rose coached 2016 and 2020 Olympic gold medalist Tom Shields, and 2020 Olympic participant Ashley Twichell, and outstanding long distance swimmer.
-He coached Grant Shoults, a strong international competitor and a 2017 World University Games medalist.
+Rose coached multiple Olympians, including 2004 Olympic silver medalist Larsen Jensen, 2000 Olympian Chad Carvin, 2008 and 2012 Olympic participant Chloe Sutton Mackey, 2016 and 2020 Olympic gold medalist Tom Shields, and 2020 Olympic participant Ashley Twichell.
+He coached the late distance swimmer Fran Crippen, who swam with Rose and the Nadadores from 2006–2008.
+He also coached Grant Shoults, a 2017 World University Games medalist.